Friends of Mary: Continuing the Legacy of Mary Giles

 Mary Giles was a nationally recognized fiber artist who lived on the St. Croix River north of Stillwater, Minnesota.
 Her work is represented in over 15 major museum collections throughout the United States.
 She was honored with one of the highest awards in fiber art when she was named the 2013 Master of Fiber Art by the Renwick Alliance, Renwick Gallery of the Smithsonian American Art Museum.
 Textile Center presented her work in 2015 with Mary Giles; A Retrospective.
 She supported Textile Center as a founding member of its National Artist Advisory Council and in conjunction with the Council’s initial meeting in 2016, she curated and hosted Four Fiber Artists of the St. Croix Valley as a fundraising event for Textile Center at her home.
 Mary Giles died in 2018.

-Friends of Mary: Continuing the Legacy of Mary Giles presents the work of ten of Mary’s artist friends who have made work in her honor using her materials, incorporating fragments of her work, or utilizing her ideas or imagery.
-Also included are pieces from Mary’s personal collection and a major work on loan from Duane Reed Gallery, St. Louis, MO.
+Friends of Mary: Continuing the Legacy of Mary Giles presented the work of ten of Mary’s artist friends who made work in her honor using her materials, incorporating fragments of her work, or utilizing her ideas or imagery.
+Pieces from Mary’s personal collection and a major work on loan from Duane Reed Gallery, St. Louis, MO, were also included.

 Featured Images: Detail from In Honor of Mary by Morgan Clifford; Detail from Untitled by David Wahl; Detail from Wings by Mary Giles; Detail from Mary Giles Teapot/Matisse by Kate Anderson; Detail from Hyperbolic Cytoskeletons by Carolyn Halliday

 Brass metal mesh circles and black shank buttons (from Mary Giles), white linen fabric, white two-hole buttons (6), thread, cut and sew pattern

 Garment construction, hand stitching